Which are your fondest memories about your semester in Bilbao?

 - Playing soccer with locals and other international students.
 Finding groups to play soccer with ended up being one of my favorite parts of studying abroad because it was how I met so many of my good friends.
 I would play soccer about two afternoons a week, rain or shine!

-- I also loved going to watch the Athletic Bilbao soccer matches – this was always a very fun event and a way to engage with local culture in a very authentic way!
+- I also loved going to watch some Bilbao Athletic soccer matches – this was always a very fun event and a way to engage with local culture in a very authentic way!

 Which courses did you take?
-Which ones did you like most?
+Which ones did you like the most?

 While in Bilbao at the Universidad de Deusto, I took Introduction to Hispanic Lingüistics, Panorama of Spanish Literature, Culture, Politics, and Economy of Spain, and Spanish through Gastronomy.
 Though I enjoyed all of my classes, I really enjoyed my Hispanic Linguistics and Culture, Politics, and Economy of Spain courses because I learned more than I thought I would.